Sega Saturn Architecture

 The two SH-2 chips found in the Sega Saturn

 Even so, Sega couldn’t stand still after hearing what choice of CPU its competitors went for.
 So, it asked Hitachi to step up the clock frequency of the SH-2 - an impossible task once the chip is already out for manufacturing.
-Luckily, Hitachi had another trick up in their sleeve: multiprocessing.
-During the research phase of the SH, the team added minimal circuitry to allow the SH to work with other SHs within the same system at the same time.
+Luckily, Hitachi had another trick up their sleeve: multiprocessing.
+During the research phase of the SH, the team added minimal circuitry to allow the SH to work alongside other SHs within the same system simultaneously.
 Upon hearing that, Sega decided on a two-chip configuration for the Sega Saturn.
 And the rest is history.

 The final product